-The NFL announced it would be extending their season to 17 games per team this coming 2021 season.
-Season extension is the first step in NFL expansion since 2002 when the league went to 32 teams by adding the Houston Texans.
-The NFL adds approximately two teams every 15 years, and since the last franchise was added into the NFL in 2002, that would put the NFL by 2021 past due on adding any expansion teams by 19 years.
+The NFL announced it would extend their season to 17 games per team this coming 2021 season.
+Season extension is the first step in NFL expansion since 2002, when the league went to 32 teams by adding the Houston Texans.
+The NFL adds approximately two teams every 15 years, and since the last franchise was added to the NFL in 2002, that would put the NFL 2021 past due on adding any expansion teams by 19 years.
 By the time the NFL gets its act together, it can only be as early as 2025 before an expansion team could start playing games in the NFL.

 The NFL added the Carolina Panthers and the Jacksonville Jaguars during the 1993 expansion process.
 It took those two organizations two years to create everything needed to get a franchise up and running.
 Had they not already had most of the infrastructure in place, they wouldn't have gotten an expansion team in the first place.
 So let's play a little game, shall we?
 Let's play who gets the franchise!

-Cities like London, Toronto, Mexico City will not be considered due to logistical issues, business conflict, and safety issues.
+Cities like London, Toronto, and Mexico City will not be considered due to logistical issues, business conflicts, and safety issues.
 It is not a fan support issue.
-It is my opinion on over 30 years of watching the NFL and its business practices.
+Based on over 30 years of watching the NFL and its business practices, this is my opinion.